You can apply for an internal transfer if you want to transfer:

 - being a current Monash student (you must maintain your enrolment)

-- meeting the prerequisites for the new course.
-See the course entry in Find a course
+- meeting the prerequisites for the new course

 - performing at an appropriate level in your current course